 Oslo Concert Hall has two halls suitable for seminars, conferences and larger meetings.
 The bigger hall can seat 1,404 delegates and the smaller one, 266.
 The large foyers at Oslo Concert Hall are suitable for exhibitions and receptions.
 The restaurant can offer a variety of menus and concepts, and can serve gala banquets for several hundred people.

 Originally built as a Masonic lodge and a banquet and concert hall in 1836, today Gamle Logen offers seven rooms of different sizes and is an efficient course and conference centre.
 The big hall can house 500 delegates.

 Oslo Military Society

 A beautiful building in neo-romantic style, Oslo Military Society is suitable for receptions, meetings and conferences.
 The building has three halls and several salons.
 The biggest hall can accommodate 150 delegates.
-Oslo Military Society was built in 1878, as Christiania Military Society.
-The kitchen serves classic, international food based on quality Norwegian ingredients.
+It was built in 1878 as Christiania Military Society.
+The kitchen at Oslo Military Society serves classic, international food based on quality Norwegian ingredients.

 Please submit any query you may have through the Request for proposal form on the right hand side.